sarkahn/dots-roguelike/Assets/Part1-HelloWorld/1.5-Monsters/README.md

     }
 ```

 We perform the same logic to see if it's a valid move, but now we're querying for the `Movement` components.
-Any entity can now have movement with a `Position` and `Movement` component.
+Any entity can now have the ability to move with a `Position` and `Movement` component.

 #### Field of View Changes